scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

 // java.lang.StackOverflowError
 ```

-This is because the interpreter calls `loop` for each instance of a repeat.
-Every method call requires a small amount of memory, called a stack frame, in a location that is called the stack.
-If we make enough method calls we have to allocate so many stack frames that we run out of space on the stack.
-When this happens a `StackOverflowError` is raised.
+This is because the interpreter calls `loop` for each instance of a repeat, without returning.
 However, all is not lost.
 We can rewrite the interpreter in a way that consumes a fixed amount of stack space, and therefore match input that is as large as we like.

 ### Tail Calls and Tail Position